tosc/vim/README.md

 * BUG: When saving xml vim gives an error.
 Seems to be eclim who's doing it.

+* Remove signcolumn for syntastic.
 * Fix my delimiterstuff.
 Dislike the fact that you don't see any typing until the entire thing is done.
 Maybe save last character to a global thing.
 If last key = new key then do the delimiterthing.
 * Move from using my omnifunctions to making an own complete common function.
 With this I can use fuzzy but still have my tabcompletion.
 * Look into neocomplete sources and use them better.
 * Change my buildcommands to use vimproc and output all the information to a buffer.
 Add a leader binding to kill the process and also make sure to kill it when you run something new.
-* Check if ECLIM is a viable option for C and C++ code-completion.
 * Eclim - find way of adding source directories using vim instead of having to open eclipse.
 * Make tags project specific.
 Currently language specific.
 * Rename repo to something more fitting, ex dotfiles.
 * Look at neobundle to make installation easier.

-* Improve my gitstatusline.
-Use vimproc or dispatch to refresh it more often.
+* Add leader jedi usages and stuff like that.

 * Change how I use my snippets.
 Make things that require a lot of computing power, like finding variables and so on and make those into a global python snippet.
 In the snippets we pick out the things we want to complete it to.
 * Turn all my external helpers into one big one with easy ways to increase functionality.
 	Have my helper in a terminal.
 Keybinding in vim builds and runs in that terminal and shows all output there.